 ETL stands for Extract-Transform-Load and it refers to the process used to collect data from numerous disparate databases, applications and systems, transforming the data so that it matches the target system’s required formatting and loading it into a destination database.

-How ETL works?
+How Does ETL Work?

 The first step of this process is extracting data from the target sources that could include an ERP, CRM, Streaming sources, and other enterprise systems as well as data from third-party sources.

 There are different ways to perform the extraction: